bakpakin/Fennel/style.md

 global except in order to preserve state during reloads.
 Avoid the `global` special form, preferring table access on `_G` instead.

 If you have more than a few files of code, place your module files in a `src/` directory.
+Tests should go in a `test/` directory.
 If you have scripts meant to be launched from a shell, place them in a `bin/` directory.
-Tests should go in a `test/` directory.
+Some languages have a construct to allow a single file to both be loaded as a library and to be run as a command from a shell.
+There is no reason to do this in Fennel because you can already use `--require-as-include` to create single-file scripts.

 ### Error handling

 Lua and thus Fennel have two ways of indicating errors.
 The first is the convention of returning multiple values, nil followed by a message describing the error.
-This should be preferred in cases where a failure is to be expected, such as a file not being found, or a socket closing unexpectedly.
+This should be preferred in cases where a failure is to be expected, such as a file not being found, or a socket closing.
 Functions which use this style should usually be called inside a `match` form so the success and failure cases can be side by side.

 Errors raised using the `error` or `assert` functions should be preferred